The Caretaker (musician): 1999–2003: Haunted Ballroom trilogy

-"instantly recognisable musical identity of British tea-room pop (dance-band and swing music from the 1920s, 1930s and 1940s) plugged into a multitude of effects to create a Proustian Replicant inverse.
-It's a stranger’s past relocated within your own memories, a re-imagined history from an alien past.
-The mannered romantic swing of a bygone era is rendered beguilingly uncanny....These first releases flitted from bursts of noise (September 1939) to gaseous ambience (We Cannot Escape The Past) to subtly-soaked moments of outright beauty (Stardust - a moment so captivating that this writer got married to it (not to the song itself, oh you know what I mean))... despite the uncanny affect and despite the eeriness, there is something warmly seductive about this debut triptych.
-Kubrick’s film, like the best horror, still injects a thrill and there a remnant of comfort in being haunted, a strange warmth.
+"instantly recognizable musical identity of British tea-room pop (dance-band and swing music from the 1920s, 1930s and 1940s) plugged into a multitude of effects to create a Proustian Replicant inverse.
+It's a stranger's past relocated within your own memories, a re-imagined history from an alien past.
+The mannered romantic swing of a bygone era is rendered beguilingly uncanny.
+These first releases flitted from bursts of noise (September 1939) to gaseous ambiance (We Cannot Escape The Past) to subtly-soaked moments of outright beauty (Stardust).
+Despite the uncanny effect and the eeriness, there is something warmly seductive about this debut triptych.
+Kubrick’s film, like the best horror, still injects a thrill and is a remnant of comfort in being haunted, a strange warmth.
 These early forays have the allure you find in childhood ghost stories.
 By the time of the third release though, it was hard to imagine what more could be done with the project.
 Never less than beautiful, it was just hard to conceive of actually needing any more of it."